Joseph Lewis Loutzenhiser

 (revese chronological)

-Vortx, Inc., Senior Software Developer, leadership Jo Benson and Dana Greaves (2006 - current).
+Vortx, Inc., Senior Software Developer, under FOG Software Group, a Constellation company (2006 - current).

 Full stack developer, from UI to DB and everything in between.
 Started by writing custom software in .NET, primarily e-commerce.
 Evolved over time to contributing features and fixes to e-commerce platform AspDotNetStorefront and Vortx's Editions - verticals targeted at specific industries written on top of AspDotNetStorefront.
 Primary focus on integrations and implementing service based architecture for legacy refactors and new features.

-Tools: Visual Studio, Visual Studio Code, git, GitHub, Azure Dev Ops, SVN, Tortoise, Beyond Compare, SSMS, Firefox (with Developer Tools), Postman/Insomnia, Seq, Docker, Octopus Deploy, TeamCity, Notepad++, Selenium, IIS, MultiCommander, Teams, typical office software.
+Tools: Visual Studio, Visual Studio Code, git, GitHub, Azure Dev Ops, SVN, Tortoise, Beyond Compare, SSMS, Co-Pilot (other LLMs), Firefox (with Developer Tools), Postman/Insomnia, Seq, Docker, Octopus Deploy, TeamCity, Notepad++, Selenium, IIS, MultiCommander, Teams, typical office software.

 Technology: .NET (.NET Core), C#, WCF, ADO.NET, ASP.NET MVC, EF (EF Core), JavaScript, jQuery, SQL, LINQ, LINQ to SQL, LINQ to Entities, Dapper, HTML, CSS, LESS, Powershell, JSON, XSLT/XPATH, Serilog, Javascript framework du jour.